 - 72. Under section E5.1 of the SDS, group members may request a review of the FNOA within 42 days after the date shown on the assessment. - 73.
 Under section E5.3 of the SDS, where a request for review has been received, I must give notice to the group member seeking the review and providing 21 days to provide materials in support of the review application. - 74.
-To date, one application for review has been received in respect of the more than 1000 issued FNOAs.
+To date, no application for review has been received in respect of any issued FNOA.